 You can set up a direct debit by signing a Direct Debit Mandate form with the firm you wish to pay.
 On the form, you arrange with the firm how much you are going to pay and when.
 A direct debit can be set up to pay on a particular date every month, quarter or year.

-The main difference to a standing order is that the company or person you are paying can change the amount of the direct debit or the date they take it – although they must inform you of this first with a certain number of days notice.
+The main difference to a standing order is that the company (or person) you are paying can change the amount of the direct debit or the date they take it, although they must inform you of this by giving a certain number of days' notice.

-If there isn't enough money in your account to pay a direct debit, your current account may have a buffer zone, if your current account has one.
-This is basically a small interest free overdraft that your bank won't charge you for if you creep into it.
+If there isn't enough money in your account to pay a direct debit, you may be able to rely on a buffer zone, if your current account has one.
+This is basically a small interest-free overdraft that your bank won't charge you for if you creep into it.

-Exceed the buffer zone and your bank or building society may not pay the direct debit and might even charge you a fee.
+Exceed the buffer zone and your bank or building society may not pay the direct debit, and may even charge you a fee.
 If paying a direct debit pushes you into an unauthorised overdraft, you may have to pay additional charges as well.

-If you know beforehand that you won't have enough in your bank account, the best thing to do is arrange a temporary overdraft with your bank to pay the direct debit.
-Alternatively you could try to negotiate a later payment date with the company in question.
+If you know beforehand that you won't have enough in your account, the best thing to do is arrange a temporary overdraft with your bank to pay the direct debit.
+Alternatively, you could try to negotiate a later payment date with the company in question.

 Not always.
 Some credit accounts where you pay by monthly direct debit may not appear on your credit report.
 Some companies only provide details to a credit reference agency of credit accounts where outstanding monies are owed to them.
-In addition, a credit reference agency may not hold information on certain accounts you may hold or the company you have a direct debit with may not provide account details to the credit reference agency.
+In addition, a credit reference agency may not hold information on certain accounts, or the company you have a direct debit with may not provide account details to the credit reference agency.
 It is always a good idea to perform a credit check to make sure of your status.

 You can cancel a direct debit at any time, although it is best to give your bank or building society at least one day's notice before the payment is due to be made.
-Make sure you inform the person or company that receives the payment before you do, as you could incur fees or penalties for non-payment of a bill.
+Make sure you inform the person or company who receives the payment before you cancel it, as you could incur fees or penalties for non-payment of a bill.

-The direct debit guarantee does not cover payments made by debit or credit card.
+The guarantee does not cover payments made by debit or credit card.
 This is what is referred to as a continuous payment authority.

 Stay on top of your finances with a handy tool from the Direct Debit Control Centre.
-This free app can help you to keep track of all of your Direct Debits, making sure you always know how much is scheduled to leave your bank account and when.
-Use it with:
+This free app can help you to keep track of all of your direct debits, making sure you always know how much is scheduled to leave your bank account and when.